CSCI-4830-002-2014/challenge-week-2/README.md

 ### Q4.
 (3 points)

-Doing database entries like that can take a lot of server time and make our clients experience worse by making it slower.
+Doing database entries like that can take a lot of server time and make our clients experience worse by making it slower and you can do more complex queries after the fact.

 # Challenges